DrpChallenge/main/assets/markdown/FAQ.md

 If my team is invited to attend the DRP competition meeting at AAMAS, do we have to register for AAMAS?

 #### A1
+DRP competition participants can attend the meeting.
-No registration for AAMAS is required for this competition.
+If you want to attend online, No registration for AAMAS is required.
+In contrast, for in-person participants, as competitions are a part of the main AAMAS program, a ticket to attend the main program of AAMAS is necessary.
 Teams will be invited if they are selected as [finalists](https://drp-challenge.com/#/guidelines) at May 3.
 <!-- Once finalists are selected, we are going to ask whether they will attend AAMAS virtually or in person. -->

 #### Q2
-Can anyone attend the DRP competition meeting at AAMAS in-person?
+When and where is the DRP competition at AAMAS ?

 #### A2
-Anyone who registers for AAMAS can attend the DRP competition meeting in-person at AAMAS.
-Additionally, finalists can attend this meeting.
+It is going to take place on May 9 .
+We will inform you via email once we are notified by AAMAS organizers.

 #### Q3
-Can we attend the DRP competition meeting at AAMAS in virtually ?
+Would the DRP competition organizers assist with my travel and/or accommodation if I participate in the DRP competition meeting at AAMAS?

 #### A3
-If you are selected as a finalist, you can attend the DRP competition meeting at AAMAS in person or virtually.

-#### Q4
-When and where is the DRP competition at AAMAS ?

-#### A4
-It is going to take place on May 5 or 6, but the specific date, time, and location have not been determined yet.
-We will inform you via email once we are notified by AAMAS organizers.

-#### Q5
-Would the DRP competition organizers assist with my travel and/or accommodation if I participate in the DRP competition meeting at AAMAS?

-#### A5
 Regrettably, We cannot help with travel and/or lodging fee.

 <a id="drone"></a>